raphi011/handoff/README.md

 ## Potential features

+- [ ] (Feature) Server mode + cli mode
+- [ ] (Feature) Service dashboards that show information of services k8s resources running in a cluster and their test suite runs
+- [ ] (Feature) Output go test json report
 - [ ] (Feature) Create a helm chart that supports remote test debugging through dlv
 - [ ] (Feature) Support running tests in languages other than go
-- [ ] (Feature) Flaky test detection
 - [ ] (Feature) k8s operator / CRDs to configure test runs & schedules
+- [ ] (Feature) Opt-in test timeouts through t.Context and / or providing wrapped handoff functions ( e.g. http clients) to be used in tests  that implement test timeouts

+## Open questions

+- How to add test timeouts (it's impossible to externally stop goroutines running user provided functions)?

 ## Non goals

 - Implement a new assertion library.
-We should aim to be compatible with existing ones.
+We aim to be compatible with existing ones.

-## Technical limitations

-- No way to set a timeout for test functions

 ## Metrics